 - Obtain a Consent Order filed in the Family Court

-- Create a Financial Agreement which requires both parties to obtain independent legal advice from their lawyers.
-This must be in a written agreement
+- Create a Financial Agreement that requires both parties to obtain independent legal advice from their lawyers.
+This must be in a written agreement.

-- In the instance that Consent Orders or an agreement cannot be met between you and your former partner, you may need to obtain a court order to split superannuation.
+- If you or your former partner cannot meet consent Orders or an agreement, you may need to obtain a court order to split superannuation.

 Informing your fund

-You must inform your superannuation fund when you are seeking court orders so they are aware of the situation.
-This is generally referred to as providing ‘procedural fairness’, so that the trustee has the opportunity to consent to the Orders, or to attend a court hearing and have the option to object to any orders that are raised, as the orders will bind the trustee of the superannuation fund.
+You must inform your superannuation fund when you seek court orders so they are aware of the situation.
+This is generally referred to as providing ‘procedural fairness.’
+Here, the trustee can consent to the Orders or attend a court hearing.
+In addition, the trustee has the option to object to raised orders, as the orders will bind the trustee of the superannuation fund.

-Splitting superannuation can be a very complex area and it is best to have a qualified family law solicitor to assist you in obtaining the relevant valuation information and draft the proposed Orders or Agreement.
-Contacting a family lawyer may help put your mind at ease and allow them to help guide you through the process.
-It can sometimes be daunting to have to deal with these kinds of issues and a professional will help alleviate any of your worries or concerns.
+Splitting superannuation in divorce or separation can be a very complex area.
+It is best to have a qualified family lawyer assist you in obtaining the relevant valuation information and draft the proposed Orders or Agreement.
+Likewise, contacting a family lawyer may help put your mind at ease as they help guide you through the process.
+Dealing with these issues can be daunting, and a professional can help alleviate your worries or concerns.